LEGAL UPDATE: On October 5, 2022, the Fifth Circuit Court of Appeals upheld a lower court ruling finding that DACA is illegal.

 Read the Fifth Circuit ruling Texas v.
 U.S. (5th Cir., 2022) No. 21-4068.

 In Nevada, Deferred Action for Childhood Arrivals (DACA) allows certain aliens to avoid removal and achieve a temporary immigration status.
 However, deferred action is not a permanent fix: (1) it does not guarantee a green card or citizenship, and (2) it may be revoked at any time.

-To help you better understand how DACA works in Nevada, our Las Vegas deferred action attorneys answer the following frequently-asked-questions below:
+Our Las Vegas immigration attorneys answer the following frequently-asked-questions below:

 - 6. Can I work under DACA?